Table styles in Microsoft Word allow you to change the format of a table at any time and still maintain a cohesive, professional-looking document.

 On the Design tab under Table Tools, click a table style from the gallery of table styles.

 Within a table cell, you can use styles and direct formatting to format the content of the cell.
 Formatting that you apply this way overrides the formatting that comes from the table style.

-1. You can apply formatting to the content of a table, such as changing the header row to blue.
+1. You can apply formatting to the content of a table, such as changing the header text to blue.

-2. When you switch to a different table style, the header row remains blue.
+2. When you switch to a different table style, the header text remains blue.